 The above shows the radios for 2m/70cm/10m and CB bands.
 These are fed through two antennas mounted at the rear of the van, one for 10m and 11m, and the other for both 144mhz and 440mhz.
 These radios cover communications up to a 50 miles radius.

 For day hiking, I will setup the VHF/UHF radios in the van on Cross-Band repeat.
 This allows my portable hand held radio with a limited 5-6 miles range to communicate with the radio in the van, which will then re-transmit my signal using higher power and better antenna and on a longer range frequency.
 Any responses received and will be transmitted back to my portable.
-This effectively gives me the same long distance range as the higher power radio in the van as long as I am within 5-6 miles of it.
-The solar panels and battery bank in in the van has the capacity to power the radios indefinitely when sunny, or a solid week if not.
+This effectively gives me the same long distance range as the higher power radio in the van as long as I am within 5-6 miles of the van.
+The solar panels and battery bank in in the van has the capacity to power the radios indefinitely when sunny, or a solid week in the dark.
 It’s a good backup emergency communications plan.

 Along with the handheld radio and spare batteries, I’ll also have my pack filled with the essentials.
 I’m looking forward to exploring, hiking, and mountain biking out west.
 Its been a long time since I’ve been out of the wooded Northeast and into something more flat and desert like of the west.